 Villanova: The Wildcats are in complete control of the conference title chase.
 The season sweep gives Villanova essentially a 2 1/2-game lead over Butler.
 Georgetown and Providence are the next closest to Villanova, but each has five conference losses.

 Butler: The Bulldogs may have lost more than a game, too.
 Starting forward Andrew Chrabascz left with a right hand injury with 15:33 left in the second half, then returned and finished the game.
-Holtmann told reporters that Chrabascz was in pain after the game and would have X-rays on the hand.
+Holtmann said Chrabascz was in pain after the game and would have X-rays.
 Holtmann was still awaiting word from the team doctor about the extent of the injury.

 Villanova hosts Seton Hall on Monday.